 Depending on weather conditions, the intensity of the exercise and individual factors such as heavy sweating, a person can lose up to 2 L (8 cups) of water per hour!
 This is why it's important to drink enough liquids before, during and after a physical activity.

 And water isn't the only thing that counts as a fluid!
 Cold or hot soup, fruit or vegetable juice, milk and drinkable yogurt also help hydrate the body.
-Again, both plain and chocolate milk promote fluid replacement after exercise.
+Again, milk promotes fluid replacement after exercise.
 Made up of approximately 90% water, milk also contains electrolytes such as potassium and sodium, which replace the electrolytes lost through sweating and promote improved fluid retention in the body.